aadzz1862/AWSFileProcessor/README.md

 This folder contains cod for the frontend React.js application.

+## Build and Deployment
+This section details how to build and run the project:

+### Dependencies:

+- Node.js (LTS version)
+- npm (typically installed with Node.js)
+- An AWS account
+- AWS CLI installed and configured

+This project is tested on the below software configurations

+`NodeJS v21.7.3, NPM 10.5.2, react-js 17.0.2, aws-cli 2.15.37 Python 3.11.9`

+`Python 3.10, nanoid 2.0.0 for lambda functions`

+### Build Instructions:

+Provide step-by-step instructions to build the project.

+### Run Instructions:

+Explain how to run the project locally.

 ## Setup

 To get this project running on your local machine, follow these detailed steps.